Casco Bay Lines: History

-The signature color patterns of the Casco Bay Lines fleet is (from bottom up): black, yellow, white, and red.
-Casco Bay Lines was once located at Custom House Wharf but was moved in the 1980s to its current location on the Maine State Pier.
+The signature color patterns of the Casco Bay Lines fleet is (from bottom up): black, yellow, white and red.
+Casco Bay Lines was once located at Custom House Wharf but was moved in the 1980s to its current location on the Maine State Pier, at the former Franklin Street wharf.
 When the company was first established it used steamboats to transport its cargo.
-Some of the more famous steamboats included the Aucocisco, Maquoit, and Machigonne.
+Some of the more famous steamboats included the Aucocisco, Maquoit and Machigonne.
 Its first ferry was the Abenaki, which operated on Casco Bay for nearly five decades.

 The Portland Ferry terminal received a substantial renovation and addition in 2014 designed by Scott Simons Architects.